dimiphoton/test_marp/NL/mij.md

 theme: gaia
 paginate: true
 footer: "Footer text"
-backgroundColor: ##F0F0F0
+backgroundColor: #F0F0F0
 backgroundImage: url('path/to/image.jpg')
 ---

 # Slide 0

-This is the content of the slide.
+This is the content of Slide 0.

 <!--
 This is a speaker note.
 It will not be visible on the slide.
 You can use this space to write notes for yourself.
 -->

 ---

 # Slide Title